Part 4 of the SexED Discovering Alternative Sexualities

 Gray Asexuals Come Within The Asexual Spectrum

-It is just that the probability of gray asexuals feeling any kind of sexual attraction or drive is extremely low, however it is still there, thereby the use of the word ‘gray’.
+The simple matter that while the probability of gray asexuals feeling any kind of sexual attraction or drive is extremely low, it is still there, thereby the use of the word ‘gray’.

 But one should still remember that gray asexuals come within the asexual spectrum, who feel that calling themselves just asexual is not entirely correct.

-In order to make it easier to understand this, one can think of the asexual spectrum as having various different levels, wherein there are the end points of asexual and sexual, and then the levels in between, mainly gray asexual and demisexual.
+In order to make it easier to understand this, one can think of the asexual spectrum as having various different levels, wherein the endpoints are asexual and sexual, and then the levels in between, mainly gray asexual and demisexual.